To sell a house in New Hampshire worth $438,366 — the median home value in New Hampshire — you’ll pay about $22,444 in realtor fees.

 Realtor commission is usually the largest cost you'll face when selling your home — but you don't have to pay the full 5.12%.

-Selling with a discount real estate company like Clever could help you save thousands on commission.
-Clever negotiates 1% listing fees with full-service New Hampshire realtors from top brokers.
+Clever Real Estate could help you save thousands on commission by pre-negotiating 1% listing fees with full-service New Hampshire realtors from top brokerages.

 There are usually two real estate agents involved in a home sale:

 - The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home

 Based on our research, the average commission rate for listing agents is 2.66% of the final home price and 2.46% for buyer's agents, for a total of 5.12%.

 » LEARN: How do real estate commissions work?